 10 – Some Live Entertainment and Parades are Still Not Available

 Many fan-favorite live entertainment shows such as Festival of the Lion King and Beauty and the Beast Live on Stage are back.
 Finding Nemo – The Musical has been closed but will return sometime in 2022.
-However, there are a few notable shows that are still not operating.
-Also, the Festival of Fantasy parade is still not operating.
+Disney recently also confirmed the Festival of Fantasy parade will return sometime in 2022, along with a new stage show that will replace Mickey’s Royal Friendship Faire, which is now retired.
 You can find the complete list of unavailable entertainment by clicking here.

-11 – Extra Magic Hours and FastPass+ Have Been Retired
+11 – Extra Magic Hours and FastPass+ Have Been Retired; Genie+ and Lightning Lane Now Available

 Please note, Extra Magic Hours were suspended during the phased reopening and Disney announced Extra Magic Hours will not return.
 Since October 1, 2021, Disney resort guests have an early entry benefit that works differently than Extra Magic Hours.
 All resort guests are allowed to enter all parks, all days, 30 minutes early.
 This option will be available every day and at every park.
 Deluxe resort guests will get some extended hours at select parks on a limited basis.

 Also, the FastPass+ service was suspended during the phased reopening and Disney recently announced that is being retired as well.
-A new option, called Genie+, will be available for a fee and is coming sometime in fall of 2021.
-Click here for more details on Genie+.
+A new option, called Genie+ and Lightining Lane are now available.
+Click here for more details on Genie+ and Lightning Lane.

 12 – Dining – New Reservation Window and Other Changes